 - Collaborate with experts.
 Establish yourself as an authority for your cause.

 - Drive website traffic with an SEO strategy.

 - 57% of people who watch a nonprofit video will go on to make a gift.

 - Videos are the perfect way to connect with your donors on an emotional level as you make a fundraising ask.

-- You can feature your videos on social media or in your email outreach toward the beginning of your campaign
+- Feature your videos on social media or in your email outreach toward the beginning of your campaign.

-- Segment your donors into groups – tailor your messages.
+- Segment your donors into groups.
+Tailor your messages for different segments.

 - Focus on storytelling, simple language, straightforwardness, and evoking an emotional response.

 - Prioritize image and video content.
 Create short and enticing subject lines and make your ask early in the message.

 Make a connection over call

 - People feel generous during year-end giving, so give them a reason to be generous to you.